arkinmodi/ScrumBot/README.md

 Team Members: Timothy Choy, Arkin Modi, Leon So

-This project is an implementation of ...
+This project is a remastering of a Discord meeting bot.

 The folders and files for this project are as follows: \
 Doc - Documentation for the project \